hyperledger-solang/solang/docs/language.rst

 The `users` struct contains an array of `user`, which is another struct.
 The `users` struct is defined in contract `db`, and can be used in another contract with the type name `db.users`.
 Astute readers may have noticed that the `db.users` struct is used before it is declared.
-In Solidity, types can be always be used before their declaration.
+In Solidity, types can be always be used before their declaration, or before they are imported.

 Structs can be contract storage variables.
 Structs in contract storage can be assigned to structs in memory and vice versa, like in the *set_card1()* function.
 Copying structs between storage